vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/deprecated/vtex-product-kit.md

 The VTEX product kit app shows two or more products as a kit.
 Usually these products are sold together and offer a discount.
 This app is used by store theme.

-:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.
+📢 **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Release schedule